 Blue Flag beaches in Ontario

-Communities strive to be awarded a “Blue Flag'', a coveted eco-award given annually to beaches, marinas and boating operations around the world that meet strict standards of excellence in water quality, level of safety and environmental education and services.
+Beach communities around the world strive to achieve a “Blue Flag,'' a coveted eco-designation awarded annually to beaches and marinas that meet strict standards of excellence in water quality, level of safety and environmental education and services.

-The following beaches have met the highest standards for a Blue Flag.
+The following Ontario beaches have met the highest standards for a Blue Flag for the current swimming season.

 Greater Toronto Area